AllenNeuralDynamics/Aind.Behavior.VrForaging.Curricula/README.md

 uv run curriculum run --data-directory "demo" --input-trainer-state "foo.json" --curriculum "template"
 ```

-For real-world applications, you may want to ommit the "--curriculum" flag and let the system automatically detect the curriculum from the trainer state.
+For real-world applications, you may want to omit the "--curriculum" flag and let the system automatically detect the curriculum from the trainer state.

 ## Style guide